-The premium for these coverages shall be the applicable private passenger class, symbol 5 and the latest model year shown in the manual for the territory in which the named individual resides.
+The premium for these coverages shall be the applicable private passenger class, vehicle rating group 21 and the latest model year shown in the manual for the territory in which the named individual resides.

 RULES 51 - 53.
 RESERVED FOR FUTURE USE